 Symptoms of an ectopic ureter can occur as a young puppy or kitten or sometimes as a young adult.
-Female dogs are known to be 20X more likely to be diagnosed with ectopic ureters with certain breeds more presented including but not limited to Golden and Labrador retrievers, Skye Terriers, etc.
+Female dogs are known to be 20X more likely to be diagnosed with ectopic ureters with certain breeds being more commonly affected including Golden and Labrador retrievers, Skye Terriers, etc. Symptoms can include:

 - Continuous or intermittent urinary incontinence (leakage) or urinary accidents